Rophyr/rophyr/README.md

 🚀 Currently, I'm working on my first big web project.

 📚 I'm constantly learning and improving my skills to keep up with the latest trends and technologies in web development.
-My long term goal is to become a game developper.
+My long term goal is to become a game developer.

 🔧 Skills